apache/www-site/content/foundation/marks/templates/index.md

 If any Apache trademarks (names or logos) are being used on apparel or swag (or giveaways at events), please see the Merchandising Policy for more details.

-## When The Apache Feather Or Name Are Misused  {#feather}
+## When The ASF Logo Or Apache Name Are Misused  {#logo}

-The Apache feather and APACHE&reg; name are a key part of the brand for all projects as well as the ASF as a whole.
+The ASF logo and APACHE&reg; name are a key part of the brand for all projects as well as the ASF as a whole.
 Misuses of these brands are serious matters that should always be brought to the [attention of trademarks@][5] directly, where we will determine the appropriate action to take.